 You know that little padlock in the browser bar?
-The one next to “https”?
-That’s SSL.
+The one next to "https"?
+That's SSL.
+If your Squarespace site doesn't have it, Google flags it, visitors get nervous, and your site looks untrustworthy.

 - Go to your Squarespace Dashboard